Voting Rights, Markov Chains, and Optimization by Short Bursts: Explanatory Models

 We see that the short burst runs do much better than the unbiased and biased walks under the normal distribution.
 All of the short burst runs ($b = 1, 10, 50$) have maximum positions that are larger than any biased or unbiased random walks.
 Similarly to the simple case, short burst runs achieve higher maximums as the burst length decreases.
 However, even the short burst run with the longest burst length ($b = 50$) achieves a higher maximum position than the most biased random walk with $q = 1/9$ (or, in analogy to the previous section, $p = 0.9$).
 This is due to the rapidly diminishing tails of the normal probability distribution.
 After each short burst, the maximum value attained can never be less than the maximum of the previous short burst, whereas this is not the case for biased random walks.
 For short bursts, this has the effect of `pinning' the random walk far out in the tails of the normal distribution.
 Thus, over time, the short bursts outperform biased random walks.
 This helps explain why short bursts outperform biased random walks for finding majority-minority districts, where the distribution of the number of such districts appears to be approximately normal.

 We do not believe there is anything special about a normal distribution, and that a similar effect would be found for any unimodal distribution with small tails.
-For a random walk on a line where probabilities of moving away from the origin decrease geometrically with the distance from the origin, a similar effect was observed.
+For instance, for a random walk on a line where probabilities of moving away from the origin decrease geometrically with the distance from the origin, a similar effect was observed; we found that after enough steps, short burst walks of varying burst lengths under a geometric distribution have maximum positions that are larger than biased or unbiased random walks.